With Zion injured, No. 8 UNC routs No. 1 Duke 88-72 | New Country 923

 BIG PICTURE

-North Carolina: This was quite a statement from the Tar Heels, who followed up the most lopsided ACC road victory in school history with their most lopsided win at Cameron since they won by 20 here in 1989.
-It also was their first win over a No. 1 since knocking off Michigan State in December 2013.
+North Carolina: This was quite a statement from the Tar Heels, who followed up the most lopsided ACC road victory in school history with a lopsided win at Cameron and their first win over a No. 1 since knocking off Michigan State in December 2013.

 Duke: The result of the game seems secondary to Williamson’s health, given how much he means to the Blue Devils and their national title hopes.
 Now the question is how the Blue Devils will handle playing without arguably the biggest star in the sport.
 Each of Duke’s losses since November came at home after a key freshman was injured early, with point guard Tre Jones’ shoulder injury leading to an overtime loss to Syracuse.

-Note: (This version deletes an incorrect reference to this being North Carolina’s most lopsided win at Duke since 1989.)